grew-nlp/grew_doc/content/docker.md

 		&& pip3 install grew
 ```

-Then, you can build the container with the command:
+Then, you can build the image with the command:

 `docker build -t grew .`